bitex-la/pochette/README.md

       >>> Pochette::TrezorTransactionBuilder.backend = Pochette::Backends::BlockchainInfo.new

-Pochette can also be configured to use the bitcoin testnet, this will change the default network used by the Bitcoin gem and may the way backends work too.
+Pochette can also be configured to use the bitcoin testnet, this will change the default network used by the Bitcoin gem and may alter the way backends work too.

       >>> Pochette.testnet = true